davidcalikes/Marvelous-Matching/docs/README.md

      <img src="./readme_images/color_scheme5.png"> #ffff00

     * I tried to avoid using explicit primary and secondary colors as much as possible.
-This is to avoid any potential confusion for users playing the colours matching game but I made an exeption with yellow as i felt it provided the best contrast and impact for the elements I have targeted with the hover psuedo class.
+This is to avoid any potential confusion for users playing the colours matching game but I made an exeption with yellow, as i felt it provided the best contrast and impact for the elements I have targeted with the hover psuedo class.

     <br>

-    Due to the educational nature of the site and how the content contains multiple vibrant colors I have only included the those used relative to th design of the site framework or those that provide user feedback through consistency of use.
+    Due to the educational nature of the site and how the content contains multiple vibrant colors I have only included colors used relative to the design of the site framework or those that provide user feedback through consistency of use.

 - __Typography__

-*  There are two fonts used throughout the site.
+*  There are two fonts used throughout the application.

-    * Schoobell: A fun handwriting novelty font that suits the playful style of the application.
+    * Schoobell: A fun handwriting font that suits the playful style of the application.

-    * Helvetica: A clear, professional font is used in the footer developer information and copyright text.
+    * Helvetica: A clear, professional font is used in the footer for developer information and copyright text.

     The fonts were imported to the stylesheet via Google fonts.